dscroft/liascript_sqli/sql_injection/sql.md

 ------------------------------------------------------------

-If they do not match then the count will be 0.
+If they do not match then the count will be 0, which indicates that this account does not exist, or the password is wrong and they cannot proceed.

 ```sql
 SELECT COUNT(*)